splunk/public-o11y-docs/apm/apm-spans-traces/span-formats.rst

 Splunk APM supports a variety of span formats, depending on which agent, collector, or endpoint receives and exports trace data.
 For more information about instrumenting applications for Splunk APM, see :ref:`instrument-applications`.

+For more information on the ingest API endpoints, see :new-page:`Send APM traces <https://dev.splunk.com/observability/docs/apm/send_traces/>`.

 .. _apm-formats-otelcol:

 Span formats compatible with the OpenTelemetry Collector